Sciebo-RDS/Sciebo-RDS/docs/content/doc/getting-started/k8s.md

 In the following, we will show you how to install the RDS system in your Kubernetes Cluster.

-{{<callout "info">}} If you not already know, what RDS is and how does it work, you should take a look into this [article](/doc/). {{</callout>}}
+{{<callout "info">}} If you do not already know, what RDS is and how does it work, you should take a look into this [article](/doc/). {{</callout>}}

 At the beginning of this guide, you will need to fulfill the requirements.
 After that, you will need to configure the RDS system to your needs.
 Last but not least, you will install the RDS system on your configured kubernetes cluster.

+{{<callout "info">}} In earlier versions of this document, we used make(-file).
+This has been replaced in favor of more transparent `helm` commands.
+They are compatible with the commands in the makefile, so you do not have to replace your current setup.
+But the helm charts were updated by alot.
+So you should use `helm repo update` and `helm upgrade` command [we use later in this document](#installation) to get to the latest version.
+{{</callout>}}

 ## Assumptions